 In this "Description of the Notes," the expressions "we," "our," "us" or the like refer to Sunoco Logistics Partners Operations L.P., excluding its subsidiaries.
-We will issue the notes under an indenture governing our senior debt securities referred to in the accompanying prospectus, as supplemented by separate indenture supplements creating the notes of each series.
-References to the "base indenture" mean such indenture governing our senior debt securities referred by the indenture supplement creating the 2021 indenture" mean the base indenture as supplemented by the indenture supplement creating the 2021 notes, references to the "2025 indenture" mean the base indenture as supplemented by the indenture supplement creating the 2025 notes, and references to the "indentures" mean the 2021 indenture and the 2025 indenture taken together.
+We will issue the notes under an indenture governing our senior debt securities referred to in the accompanying prospectus, as supplemented by a separate indenture supplement creating the notes.
+References to the "base indenture" mean such indenture governing our senior debt securities, references to the "indenture" mean the base indenture as supplemented by the indenture supplement creating the notes.

-The notes of each series will be issued in the form of one or more global notes registered in the name of the nominee of the depository for the notes, The Depository Trust Company, as described in the accompanying prospectus under "Description of the Debt Securities-Book Entry, Delivery and Form."
+The notes will be issued in the form of one or more global notes registered in the name of the nominee of the depository for the notes, The Depository Trust Company, as described in the accompanying prospectus under "Description of the Debt Securities-Book Entry, Delivery and Form."

-The following description and the description in the accompanying prospectus under "Description of the Debt Securities" summarize the material provisions of the notes and the indentures.
-These descriptions do not restate the indentures in their entirety.
-We urge you to read the base indenture and the indenture supplements because they, and not this description, define your rights as a holder of the notes.
+The following description and the description in the accompanying prospectus under "Description of the Debt Securities" summarize the material provisions of the notes and the indenture.
+These descriptions do not restate the indenture in its entirety.
+We urge you to read the base indenture and the indenture supplement because they, and not this description, define your rights as a holder of the notes.
 We have filed a copy of the base indenture as an exhibit to the registration statement of which this prospectus supplement and the accompanying prospectus are a part.
-After the closing of this offering, we will file a copy of the indenture supplement for each series of notes as an exhibit to a Current Report on Form 8-K filed by Sunoco Logistics Partners.
+After the closing of this offering, we will file a copy of the indenture supplement as an exhibit to a Current Report on Form 8-K filed by Sunoco Logistics Partners.